 Inferential statistics enables one to make descriptions of data and draw inferences and conclusions from the respective data.
 Through inferential statistics, an individual can conclude what a population may think or how it’s been affected by taking sample data.

-Inferential statistics makes use of sample data because it is more cost-effective and less tedious than collecting data from an entire population.
+Inferential statistics uses sample data because it is more cost-effective and less tedious than collecting data from an entire population.
 It allows one to come to reasonable assumptions about the larger population based on a sample’s characteristics.
 Sampling methods need to be unbiased and random for statistical conclusions and inferences to be validated.

-- Inferential statistics makes use of sample data because it is more cost-effective and less tedious than collecting data from an entire population.
+Inferential statistics uses sample data because it is more cost-effective and less tedious than collecting data from an entire population.